Echoras/Cortex-Command/README.md

 ---
 ## CREDITS TO:
-Adafruit Midi Foot pedal, i sourced their 3d files for the foot pedal and made lots of changes to it.
+Adafruit Midi Expression Pedal Overview, i sourced their 3d files for the foot pedal and made lots of changes to it.
 Code needed to be done in C++ since I was using a different microcontroller. https://learn.adafruit.com/midi-foot-pedal/
 ---